FJVentures/legal-doc-nft/README.md

         $ nvm alias default 14.16.0
         $ nvm use default

-2. Install app:

-        $ yarn install

-3. Install truffle if not installed
+2. Install truffle if not installed

         $ truffle version
         $ npm install -g truffle

-4. Install ganache-cli if not installed
+3. Install ganache-cli if not installed

         $ ganache-cli --version
         $ npm install -g ganache-cli
         $ ganache-cli

     `ganache-cli` will now be running a development blockchain on port `8545` and give you 10 development network accounts with    addresses and corresponding private keys which can be imported to Metamask each with 100 ETH for gas and testing.
 Make sure that port `8545` is listed in truffle-config.js for `ganache-cli`.

-5. Install and run IPFS if not installed
+4. Install and run IPFS if not installed

         $ jsipfs version
         $ npm i -g ipfs
         In another terminal run IPFS
         $ jsipfs daemon

-6. Install `yarn` if not installed
+5. Install `yarn` if not installed

         $ yarn --version
         $ npm install --global yarn